Understand that food addiction is a disease

 - Try to do one of those things every day.

 - Seek out new experiences and hobbies, even if they’re outside your comfort zone—you never know where they might lead!

 - Keep a journal of the different things you’ve done and how they made you feel (both good and bad).

 - Don’t worry about what other people are doing; everyone has their own journey in life!

 Food addiction is hard

 Food addiction can be a long and difficult road, but it’s not an impossible one.
-You’ll have to work hard and stay determined, but with these steps, you can beat food addiction.
+You need to take a holistic approach toward health to stay determined, but with these steps, you can beat food addiction.